johnnylieu/fraction_cal/README.md

 "python3 main.py ?
 1 + 3"

--the app will return an answer in this format: "= whole_number _ numerator / denominator"
+-the app will return an answer in this format: "= integer _ numerator / denominator"

 for example:
 "python3 main.py ?
 1/2 * 3_3/4" will return "= 1_7/8"